 Enamelled: Yes

-It is an absolute pleasure to cook with this beautiful pan.
+It was an absolute pleasure to cook with this pan.
 It has all the appeal of the rough-and-ready iron skillets in our round-up but has a silky smooth black enamelled interior that makes ingredients glide around.

 With the best non-stick abilities of all the pans we tried, eggs slid onto the plate straight from the pan, with a minimum amount of oil used.
 There was no need to top up the pre-seasoning before our first dish.